barracudanetworks/ngf-automation/contrib/azure/powershell/campus/ngfdeployment/README.md

 For deployments in regions without Marketplace first complete the instructions to upload a VHD into Azure for use with ARM and then use this script. https://campus.barracuda.com/product/cloudgenfirewall/doc/53248361/how-to-upload-azure-vhd-images-for-user-defined-images-using-arm/

+If the $lbSku variable is set to Standard then the CGF will deploy an internal and external Standard LB with basic access rules.

 For WAF deployments this script will create the load balancer as well as access and management rules through the load balancer.